Nine Herbs Charm

-The Nine Herbs Charm, Nigon Wyrta Galdor, Lay of the Nine Healing Herbs, or Nine Wort Spell (among other names) is an Old English charm recorded in the tenth century AD.
+The Nine Herbs Charm, Nigon Wyrta Galdor, Nine Plants Spell, Lay of the Nine Healing Herbs, or Nine Wort Spell (among other names) is an Old English charm recorded in the tenth century AD.
 It is part of the Anglo-Saxon medical compilation known as Lacnunga, which survives in the manuscript Harley MS 585 in the British Library.
-The charm involves the preparation of nine plants.
+The charm involves the preparation of nine plants, sometimes listed as mugwort, plantain, lamb's cress, betony, chamomile, nettle, crab-apple, chervil, and fennel.

 The poem contains one of two clear mentions of the god Woden in Old English poetry; the other is Maxims I of the Exeter Book.
 Robert K. Gordon's translation of the section reads as follows:

 A snake came crawling, it bit a man.